tensorwerk/hangar-py/docs/concepts.rst

     data collaboration in todays world?

-The impetus for developing a tool like Hangar is the belief that if it is simple for anyone with domain knowledge to collaboratively curate arraysets containing information they care about, then they will.* Open source software development benefits everyone, we believe open source arrayset curation can do the same.
+The impetus for developing a tool like Hangar is the belief that if it is simple for anyone with domain knowledge to collaboratively curate columns containing information they care about, then they will.* Open source software development benefits everyone, we believe open source arrayset curation can do the same.